Song of Geshu Han

 Line two, 刀 dāo, translates as a knife or sword.
 I have used both because of assonance.
 The Chinese character is also a near homophone and rhyme with 道 Dào, the philosophy of “The Way”.

 Line three.
-Our humble poet does not identify the enemy by name.
-Moreover, the correct imagery is a hidden foe peeping at and watching Geshu’s horses who have been tethered for the night.
-Alternatively, “To date, they wait and watch our herd of horses.”
+Our humble poet does not identify the enemy by name, but we know the forces to be Tibetan.
+They are a cowering crowd, hidden, peeping at and watching Geshu’s horses who have been tethered for the night.
+“For now, they wait and watch our horses.”